 Throughout the centuries, the people of Israel developed certain expectations of the coming Savior, whom they mostly called “Messiah” (which is a Hebrew word, translated in Greek as “Christ”).
 This word means “anointed one”, and was for example used as a designation for kings that God had appointed and equipped for their task.

 The Israelites hoped and expected that the coming of the Messiah would bring about an era of social, political and spiritual restoration.
 Because they were being oppressed by other nations, the idea of a King who would restore their political freedom was especially attractive.
-For many, this aspect was more pressing than spiritual restoration.
-And it did not fit especially well with Isaiah’s portrait of a Servant of the Lord who would be crushed and rejected.
+For many, this aspect was more pressing than spiritual restoration, and far more appealing than Isaiah’s portrait of a Servant of the Lord who would be crushed and rejected.